ecelg/IRIS-Cloud-SQL-connet-with-python/README.md

 <br><br>

 Step 2. <br>
-Open the cmd of you windows, go to the download directory of wheel file "intersystems_irispython-3.2.0-py3-none-any.whl" run the following command <br>
+Open the cmd of you windows, go to the download directory of wheel file "intersystems_irispython-3.2.0-py3-none-any.whl" <br>
+run the following command <br>
 ```
 py -m pip install pyodbc